Johse/powerload-utilities/README.md

 ### Usage
 Start the tool with double click the file IDB.Load.Files.exe.
 In the Windows command line window you can see the progress of the import.

+![image](Images/pL-DLG-IDB.Load.Files.png)

 Incase one of the parameters is not set correctly the utility will stop and show an error message in the command line window.

-![image](Images/pL-DLG-IDB.Load.Files.png)

 ### Logging
 The default location for the log file ***IDB.Load.Files.log*** is '*C:\Users\coolOrange\AppData\Local\coolOrange\powerLoad*'.
 There you find information about successful inserts and errors.

 ## IDB.Load.BCP
-Utility to load files and folders from a BCP-package to the Intermediate Database (IDB).
+Command line utility to load files and folders from a BCP-package to the Intermediate Database (IDB).

 ### Configuration
-The path to the Vault.xml and the connect string to the SQL server and database can be set in the dialog of the IDB.Load.Files.
-The settings will be written back to the configuration file **IDB.Core.ini** when the utility is started.
-These settings are then the default for the next time any of the powerLoad utilities are started.
+The settings to use the command line utility are set in the central configuration file **IDB.Core.ini** in section [IDB]:
+* ConnectionString: SQL Connection String to the server and database of the powerLoad IDB
+* ImportPath: Folder from which the Vault.xml from the BCP package will be imported.

 ### Usage
 Start the tool with double click the file IDB.Load.BCP.exe.
-In the open dialog specify the Path to scan and import and the SQL Database Connection String.
+In the Windows command line window you can see the progress of the import.
 ![image](Images/pL-DLG-IDB.Load.BCP.png)

-* **Start**: Starts scan and import.
-The specified path and connect string are written back to the central configuration file IDB.Core.ini.
-* **Cancel**: Stops the process.
-After clicking the button all records and unsaved data will be lost.
-* **Scan records**: File`s counter of entered folder path
-* **Import records**: Counter of already inserted files

 After starting the process the utility scans the Vault.xml.
 It can take some time until the import starts.
+Incase one of the parameters is not set correctly the utility will stop and show an error message in the command line window.

 ### Logging
 The default location for the log file ***IDB.Load.BCP.log*** is '*C:\Users\coolOrange\AppData\Local\coolOrange\powerLoad*'.